 - Why should I choose your company?

-The information you collect with these 8 questions should help guide the decision-making process, and you should keep these tips in mind even if you’re building a specialized project.
+The information you collect with these eight questions should help guide the decision-making process, even if you’re building a specialized project.

 Specific Criteria for Healthcare Software Development Partners

 Healthcare software development comes with additional needs specific to the healthcare industry.
 Let’s now consider the criteria for choosing a healthcare software development partner.

 Familiar with Health Information Regulations

 Perhaps the most important stipulation when choosing a healthcare software development partner is that they have a foundational understanding of the information regulations surrounding healthcare data.
 You shouldn’t expect your partner to be an expert on everything healthcare-related, but an understanding of PHI is necessary in order to develop a healthcare software project that is HIPAA compliant.
 Here are the primary requirements in order for software development to be HIPAA compliant:

 - HIPAA Rules: Adhere to all aspects of HIPAA rules, which are the Privacy Rule, Security Rule, HITECH, and the Omnibus Rule.